-If you have a Mac running Big Sur or Monterey — that’s macOS version 11 or 12 — there’s no third-party USB Wi-Fi 5 adapter that officially works.
-Future Wi-Fi 6 adapters might change this but that remains to be seen.
+If you have a Mac running Big Sur -- that's macOS version 11 -- or newer, no existing third-party USB Wi-Fi 5 or 6 adapter officially works.
+Future ones might change this, but that remains to be seen.

 So, unless you're willing to do some hacking, the only extra network adapter option for Big Sur and Monterey is a USB Ethernet adapter.

-It’s always safe to use one from Apple.
-But if you want a third-party option, I’d recommend the 5Gbps TRENDnet TUC-ET5G or 2.5Gbps TUC-ET2G.
-Both are supported natively or have a built-in driver for Windows and macOS all the way to Monterey.
-I’ve used both since my review of them.
+It's always safe to use one from Apple.
+But if you want a third-party option, I'd recommend the 5Gbps TRENDnet TUC-ET5G or 2.5Gbps TUC-ET2G.
+Both are supported natively or have a built-in driver for Windows and macOS 10.
+I've used both since I reviewed them.

-For macOS 10 (and Windows), virtually all USB Wi-Fi 5 adapters will work.
+For macOS 10, virtually all USB Wi-Fi 5 adapters will work.

-However, the rule of thumb is to check with the vendor’s support page to make sure driver software is available for your OS before getting it.
+However, the rule of thumb is to check with the vendor's support page to ensure driver software is available for your OS before getting it.